misto89/PHP-MVC-Framework/README.md

 PHP-MVC-Framework
 =================

-A simple php framework implements Model-View-Controller pattern.
+This is a simple php framework that can be used to develop web applications using the Model-View-Controller pattern.

-Tested with Apache 2 Web Server.
+- Tested with Apache 2 Web Server.

-Require the module "mod_rewrite" enable on the server.
+- Require module "mod_rewrite" running on the server.

+Made by Michele Stolfa